 To qualify for Senior Membership, individuals should have at least 10 years of cumulative professional experience (since completion of first degree) in optics and/or optics related field and be an active OSA Member with a minimum of five years of cumulative professional membership (Student membership not included).
 View Senior Member criteria.

 OSA Members who meet the qualification criteria are encouraged to request the Senior Member designation.
 OSA Members can also nominate candidates for Senior Membership (with the exception of Student Members).
 View Nomination/Reference Guide.

-The next round of Senior Member requests, including two endorsement statements from OSA Members, are to be submitted by 28 February 2019 (12:00 EST/17:00 GMT) and will be reviewed by the OSA Board of Directors in June 2019.
+The 2021 Senior Member requests, including two endorsement statements from OSA Members, are to be submitted by 28 February 2021 (12:00 EST/17:00 GMT) and will be reviewed by the OSA Board of Directors in mid-June 2021.

 Senior Members receive the full complement of OSA Member benefits and services plus:

 - Special Recognitions – Senior Members are identified in the OSA Member/Individual Directory, on OSA.org, in the Careers section of Optics & Photonics News and during OSA-hosted events.

 - Exclusive Member Programs – Exclusive programs and networking events for Senior Members at OSA events throughout the year.